Day 1 Arrival in Amroth

 From Manorbier the trail quickly regains the cliff tops.
 There is plenty of cliff top scenery and make sure to keep an eye out for the impressive strata, ridges and fissures in the sandstone cliffs, with a range of colours.
 The trail continues along the sand dunes at the back of Freshwater East, before climbing once again to the clifftops towards Stackpole and the lovely Barafundle beach.
 From Barafundle the trail climbs once again to the top of the cliffs and continues along Stackpole Head before dropping down again to the beach at Broadhaven.
 From there the trail provides two options, a shorter option via the famous Lily Ponds or a longer option along the cliffs and to St. Govan’s chapel, hidden below the cliffs.

-If the Castlemartin Army Range is closed, the shorter, inland trail will need to be followed, from where it continues into Bosherston and then onward along the inland Castlemartin Range trail, which skirts the edges of the firing range and through farmlands towards Castlemartin. and Freshwater West.
+If the Castlemartin Army Range is closed, the shorter, inland trail will need to be followed, from where it continues into Bosherston and then onward along the inland Castlemartin Range trail, which skirts the edges of the firing range and leads through farmlands towards Castlemartin.

 If the range is open, then the coastal route will lead along an easy trail past St. Govan’s chapel and across the flat clifftops towards the famous geological features of the Elegug stacks, where seals can usually be found swimming, and the Green Bridge of Wales natural arch, before heading inland towards Castlemartin.